dothanhtu1804/dothanhtu1804/README.md

 <img align="right" src="https://visitor-badge.laobi.icu/badge?page_id=taozhi8833998.taozhi883398&left_color=royalblue&right_color=black"  />
 <h3 align="center">Aspiring Full Stack Developer from Viet Nam </h3>

+<b>Short-term:</b> To leverage my Java programming skills in real-world software development projects, while continuously expanding my expertise in modern technologies such as Spring Boot, Microservices, and DevOps.

+<b>Long-term:</b> Enhance my knowledge and ability to analyze systems to aim for a Senior Java Developer or Software Architect position, capable of designing and implementing scalable software systems that deliver long-term value to the business.

 I have a strong passion for acquiring new knowledge and broadening my experience.
 My primary goal is to leverage these skills to address user problems and drive business growth.

 ## About me: